salrashid123/gce_metadata_server/README.md

 ## Usage

 This script runs a basic webserver and responds back as the Google Compute Engine's metadata server.
-A local webserver runs on a non-privileged port (default: 8080) and uses a `serviceAccountFile` file or environment variables return an `access_token` and optional live project user-defined metadata.
+A local webserver runs on a non-privileged port (default: 8080) and uses a `serviceAccountFile`, service account impersonation or GCP workload federation to return GCP `access_token`, `id_token` and optional live project user-defined metadata

-You can run the emulator either:
+You can run the emulator:

 1.  directly on your laptop
 2.  within a docker container running locally.
 3.  as a kubernetes service
+4.  and with some difficulty, using a link-local address (`169.254.169.254`)

 ### Running the metadata server directly